mayursureshnair/RAG-Barista-Agent/README.md

 ---

 > [!NOTE]
 > **Cloud Run Deployment:** This AI agent was deployed and tested on **Google Cloud Run** as a serverless container service.
 The deployment has since been deleted after successful testing.
-The Cloud Run screenshot above is from the live deployment during testing.
+The Cloud Run screenshot above is from the live deployment during testing